shrutipangare/ChatbotSeq-to-Seq/README.md

-# Chatbot with Seq2Seq and Attention
+# Movie Dialog Conversational AI: Chatbot with Seq2Seq and Attention

 A PyTorch implementation of a conversational chatbot using sequence-to-sequence architecture with Luong attention mechanisms, trained on the Cornell Movie Dialogs Corpus.